Sestiere San Polo

 Experience the bustling boat traffic resulting from this challenge.

-Why visit
+Why visit Rialto Bridge

 You'll never get enough of witnessing the captivating bustle at Venice's acclaimed 'true heart'.

-Ways to See the Bridge
+Ways to see the bridge

-From the water
+From water level

 There are plenty of gondoliers available on-site, but if you don’t have cash or if you’re traveling with a small group, you can opt for a more affordable shared ride online.